Healthdirect Free Australian health advice you can count on.

 What is dehydration?

-Dehydration occurs when you don't have enough fluids in your body.
-Severe dehydration can cause serious problems.
-If you suspect you are (or someone else is) severely dehydrated, seek medical attention.
+Dehydration occurs when you don't have enough fluid in your body.
+If you are dehydrated, your body can't function properly.

 When your body has enough water to work properly, you are hydrated.